Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

 See :numref:`platform-reports` below for details on Platform Usage Reports.

-Database Usage Standard Views
+Standard Views of the Database Report
-'''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-The Database Usage Standard Views support the evaluation of the value of a given database of resources (e.g. a full-text database, an A&I database, or a multimedia collection).
+The Standard Views of the Database Report support the evaluation of the value of a given database of resources (e.g. a full-text database, an A&I database, or a multimedia collection).

-Table 3.c (below): Database Usage Standard Views
+Table 3.c (below): Standard Views of the Database Report

 .. only:: latex